 They absolutely battered Gerard Houllier’s Liverpool at the Millennium Stadium, but couldn’t find a way past Stephane Henchoz’s inspired goalkeeping.

 Freddie Ljungberg eventually gave them the lead before peak Michael Owen poached a quick-fire brace to win the Cup for Liverpool.

 4. Wigan 1-0 Manchester City (2013)

 Roberto Mancini’s Latics went down that season.
-They’ve never been back, but the fans wouldn’t trade it for the world, and why would they?
+They’ve never been back, but their fans wouldn’t trade their victory over City for the world and why would they?